HenriMichelon/vireo_rhi/README.md

 Vireo RHI is an open-source library written in modern C++ that implements a common abstraction layer over multiple 3D graphics APIs.
 It provides a low-level, high-performance interface designed to mimic modern graphics APIs like Vulkan and DirectX 12 while hiding their boilerplate and complexity.

+Please refer to the [Documentation](https://henrimichelon.github.io/Vireo/) for detailed instructions on how to integrate and use the RHI.

 ## Key Features

 - **Multi-API Support**: